-Students who do not meet the minimum basic skills exit scores set by the Florida Department of Education for their program must begin attending remediation classes prior to or at the time of enrollment in a Career and Technical Education program and make acceptable progress as determined by the ASB faculty member.
+Students who do not meet the basic skills exit scores set by the Florida Department of Education for their program must begin attending remediation classes prior to or at the time of enrollment in a Career and Technical Education program and make acceptable progress as determined by the ASB faculty member.
+Lake Technical College follows vendor guidelines for all retesting.
+Students with an approved early testing waiver may be permitted to test early.
 It is highly recommended students meet state mandated basic skills requirements by the time they have completed 50% of their program.
 Students who do not meet state mandated basic skills exit scores may not receive a certificate of completion as per Florida Department of Education rules.

-Some basic skills test scores are only good for two years and must be valid during the time of enrollment.
+Some basic skills test scores are good for two years and must be valid at the time of enrollment.
 Basic skills test scores that expire during continuous enrollment remain valid until the end of such enrollment.
 Under continuous enrollment, students must be enrolled at least 50% of each semester.
 Continuous enrollment applies to attendance in a single program.